How do I keep my teenager throughout the summer months? Our 6 ideas

-1. A sports course
+1. Sign them up for a sports course

 Many towns and vacation clubs offer sports courses.
 It’s the perfect opportunity for your teenager to get good at a sport they already do all year or even discover a new one.
 Doing this for a few hours a day, or even the whole day, and your teenager will be able to unwind and meet people their own age.